 Italy's gross domestic product grew 0.1% on quarter in the first three months of 2021, compared with preliminary estimates of a 0.4% contraction and following a 1.8% drop in the previous period.
 Gross fixed capital formation advanced 3.7%, accelerating from a 0.4% rise in Q4, in particular dwellings (4.8% vs -1.6%), machinery and equipment and weapon systems (3.5% vs 2.3%) and other buildings and structures (5.2% vs -0.6%).
 Also, household consumption decreased 1.2%, after a 2.7% drop.
 Meantime, government expenditure declined (-0.2% vs 1.6%), and net trade contributed negatively to growth, as export went down 0.1% while imports rose 2.3%.
 On the production side, main sources of growth were industry (1.8% vs -0.3%); and agriculture, forestry & fishing (3.9% vs -2.5%).
 On the other hand, services output continued to drop (-0.4% vs -2.2%).
 Year-on-year, the economy shrank 0.8%, less than earlier estimates of a 1.4% contraction. source: National Institute of Statistics (ISTAT)

-GDP Growth Rate in Italy averaged 0.56 percent from 1960 until 2020, reaching an all time high of 6 percent in the first quarter of 1970 and a record low of -5.30 percent in the first quarter of 2020.
+GDP Growth Rate in Italy averaged 0.55 percent from 1960 until 2021, reaching an all time high of 15.90 percent in the third quarter of 2020 and a record low of -13 percent in the second quarter of 2020.
 This page provides - Italy GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Italy GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: National Institute of Statistics (ISTAT)
+Italy GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.